Join the Speakers’ Directory

 The Florida Humanities Council is always looking for talented presenters to showcase our state’s unique culture and heritage.
 Speaking opportunities are available around Florida, and can take place with museums, historical societies, libraries, or other venues.

-To be considered as a presenter for the Speakers’ Directory starting in fall 2019, applications are due at Noon on Friday December 14th, 2018.
+To be considered as a presenter for the Speakers’ Directory starting in Spring 2020, applications are due at December 6, 2019.
 FHC strongly encourages applications from individuals with diverse backgrounds.

 Gary Mormino, Scholar & Historian